solita/solita.github.com/_posts/2020-02-24-tailored-software.md

 - Today, solutions often come with an API, that can be leveraged in the future both internally, and for the brave ones, also externally.
 - Sometimes we see business ideas for which there simply is no existing solution to buy at all - so only way to see their feasibility is to do at least a prototype, or minimum viable product, and have it in hands of real users.

 On the other hand, tailored solutions are only as good as the vision behind them.
-So make sure vision is right, and tailor is right, design and materials are beutiful, and then embark on a journey towards greater happiness.
+So make sure vision is right, and tailor is great, design and materials are beautiful, and then embark on a journey towards greater happiness.